pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

         </ul>
     </div>

-How to reshape the layout of tables?
+How to reshape the layout of tables
 ------------------------------------

 Sort table rows